-Love it or hate it Gay Los Angeles is undeniably creative, ruggedly good looking, oh-so-trendy and filled with more LGBT hotspots that we could ever count – though that’s not to say we didn’t give it our best shot!
+Love it or hate it, Gay Los Angeles is undeniably creative, ruggedly good-looking, oh-so-trendy, and filled with more LGBT hotspots than we could ever count – though that’s not to say we didn’t give it our best shot!

-A city you feel you know before you have even hopped off a plane at LAX, Los Angeles is famous around the globe as the entertainment capital of the world – and unless you have someone how managed to avoid all movies, television and music (like, ever) … you probably have some idea what to expect!
+A city you feel you know before you have even hopped off a plane at LAX, Los Angeles is famous around the globe as the entertainment capital of the world – and unless you have someone who managed to avoid all movies, television, and music (like, ever) … you probably have some idea what to expect!

 But exploring Gay Los Angeles, you quickly learn to expect the unexpected.